 S-bahn: Potsdamer Platz

 The center is located on Stauffenbergstraße— named for Colonel Claus von Stauffenberg, who was a key participant in the plot.
 (He’s played by Cruise in the movie.)
 It’s an easy 15-minute walk from Potsdamer Platz and offers a free and very worthwhile audioguide in English.
-You’ll discover there was far more German resistance to Hitler than most people realize.
+And you’ll discover there was far more German resistance to Hitler than most people realize.

 For more information and to plan your visit, click here.

-Berlin Underground Tours
+Unique Experience #2 – Berlin Underground Tours

 Follow the company’s directions for the specific tour you select.

-We saw lots of WWII-era fixtures, furniture, signs, foodstuffs and other supplies along the way.
+We saw lots of WW2-era fixtures, furniture, signs, foodstuffs and other supplies along the way.
 Our guide did an outstanding job of explaining how things worked and what conditions were like during the bombing raids.
 And it was sobering to see the preparations for nuclear war.

-The Once-Secret Stasi Prison
+Unique Experience #3 – Berlin’s Once-Secret Stasi Prison

 From Alexanderplatz S-bahn station, take Tram M5 to the Freienwalderstraße stop, then a 10-minute walk to the end of Freienwalderstraße.